JonnyCarter/dev-helper/README.md

 -rw-r--r--  1 jonathan.carter  staff     0B 17 May 10:10 two
 ```

-Really this is the most common one i find myself using - combines all together
+This is the most common one I find myself using - combining all together

 `ls -lah`

 ```